 Storm brings more than an inch of rain to parts of Sonoma County

-The first serious storm in weeks swept through the North Bay early Wednesday, knocking out power in more than two dozen places and bringing much-needed rain.
+The first serious storm in weeks swept through the North Bay early Wednesday, knocking out power and bringing much-needed rain.

 Rainfall at the Charles M. Schulz-Sonoma County Airport early Wednesday totaled 1.34 inches.

 In other areas National Weather Service volunteer rain watchers reported 1.29 inches in Cloverdale and 1.6 inches in Monte Rio.
 In Petaluma .31 inches fell and a Santa Rosa resident recorded .39 inches of rain.